Month: March 2022

 Benefits of Virtual Meetings

 Many condo boards have recognized the importance of meeting virtually to keep the board, owners, management, and service providers informed on next steps, decisions, and actions.
-Whichever platform your corporation has chosen to use, the following advantages of online meetings will help ensure progress when physical distancing is encouraged or required.
+Whichever platform your corporation has chosen to use, the following advantages of virtual meetings will help ensure progress when physical distancing is encouraged or required.

-1. Virtual meetings accomplish the tasks and processes that wouldn’t otherwise be possible.
+1. Virtual meetings accomplish the tasks and processes that wouldn’t otherwise be possible

-2. Virtual meetings are effective and efficient.
+2. Virtual meetings are effective and efficient

 Virtual meetings make the decision-making process more productive and efficient.
 Sometimes progress can only be achieved with regular verbal and visual check-ins and ongoing communication — a tangled e-mail thread amongst board members and management just won’t cut it.
 Virtual meetings keep things moving.